-Cabinet Member for Commercial M latters Role Purpose Cabinet Member for Commercial No. To provide clear political leadership County Council ensure that the Coarrangements and relationships de Staffordshire and its communities.
-To create effective internal and exit organisations listed below to help at the accountable for the develot strategies listed below and to ensure able to meet the outcomes required.
+Cabinet Member for Commercial N latters Role Purpose Cabinet Member for Commercial Notes and the commercial of the county Council ensure that the County Council ensure that the County Council ensure that the Countagements and relationships of Staffordshire and its communities.
+To create effective internal and exorganisations listed below to help a To be accountable for the develop strategies listed below and to ensure the outcomes required.
 To be accountable for the commission below and to ensure that financial at in those areas meets the requirem Business Plan and the MTFS.
-To ensure that the Council has effer arrangements in place and to over delivery by the Council's major context.
-To be accountable for the develop strategies for the Council for the projects/programmes listed below and the MTFS and the delivery of the Council's MTFS and that the delivery of the Council's outcom both within and outside the County Council's commercial deliver maximum benefit to ternal relationships with the dvance the outcome. opment and delivery of the ure that those strategies are d by the Council and Cabinet. ssioning/service areas listed and operational performance ments of the Strategic Plan, ective contract management ersee the performance and tractors s to generate new income delivery of the key and to ensure that these are neet the requirements of the he MTFS.
-Council's property portfolio to eipts and revenue returns to it it contributes effectively to Key External Relationships Key Internal Relationships Strategic Responsibilities District Town &amp; Parish Councils Providers such as Veolia, Biffa, and utility companies Director for Economy, Infrastructure and Skills Assistant Director for Connectivity and Sustainability Assistant Director for Highways and Built County Nexxus I+ contract management Hanford Contract Amey Entrust (contractual) Deputy Chief Executive and Director for Corporate Services Assistant Director for Commercial and Assets Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s W2R contract HWRC contract Waste Management Policy &amp; Strategy Operational Responsibilities Project Responsibilities Procurement ICT Property Delivery of Waste Disposal arrangements
+To ensure that the Council has effer arrangements in place and to ovidelivery by the Council's major contained for the council.
+To be accountable for the develop streams for the County Council.
+To be accountable for the council for the projects/programmes listed below and the MTFS and the delivery of the Council's MTFS and that the delivery of the Council's outcom both within and outside the County Council's commercial deliver maximum benefit to ternal relationships with the dvance the outcome. opment and delivery of the ure that those strategies are d by the Council and Cabinet. ssioning/service areas listed and operational performance ments of the Strategic Plan, ective contract management ersee the performance and tractors s to generate new income delivery of the key and to ensure that these are neet the requirements of the he MTFS.
+Council's property portfolio to eipts and revenue returns to it it contributes effectively to Key External Relationships District Town &amp; Parish Councils Providers such as Veolia, Biffa, and utility companies AmeyEntrust (contractual) Key Internal Relationships Director for Economy, Infrastructure and Skills Assistant Director for Connectivity and Sustainability Assistant Director for Highways and Built County Deputy Chief Executive and Director for Corporate Services Assistant Director for Commercial and Assets Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Nexxus I+ contract management Hanford Contract W2R contract HWRC contract Waste Management Policy &amp; Strategy Operational Responsibilities ProcurementICTProperty Delivery of Waste Disposal arrangements Project Responsibilities